roylohhh/IaC-microservices-on-AWS-EKS/README.md

 You can now interact with the cluster from your terminal using kubectl.
 ```

-### Security Groups
-Security groups are configured to enforce strict network access controls between infrastructure components.
-Each layer of the architecture has its own dedicated security group to ensure separation of concerns and adhere to the principle of least privilege.

-**ALB Security Group:**

-- Allows inbound HTTP/HTTPS traffic from the internet.

-- Forwards traffic only to the application layer (EKS worker nodes) on the specified application port (e.g., 8080).

-**Application Security Group (Spring Boot microservices on EKS):**

-- Accepts inbound traffic only from the ALB security group on the application port.

-- Has no direct internet exposure, enhancing security of internal services.
+### RDS (PostgreSQL Database)

+A PostgreSQL instance is provisioned via RDS in a private subnet and is only accessible from the Spring Boot application's security group, ensuring secure and controlled database access.

 **Database Security Group (RDS PostgreSQL):**

-- Allows inbound connections only from the application security group on the database port (e.g., 5432).
+- Allows inbound connections only from the EKS security group on the database port (e.g., 5432).

 - Denies all other external access by default.

-**Egress Rules:**

-- Controlled outbound access is allowed as needed (e.g., allowing the app layer to access external APIs or repositories through NAT gateways).

-These security groups work in conjunction with subnet isolation to create a secure, multi-tiered network architecture that minimizes attack surface while maintaining functionality.

-### RDS (PostgreSQL Database)

-A PostgreSQL instance is provisioned via RDS in a private subnet and is only accessible from the Spring Boot application's security group, ensuring secure and controlled database access.

 ### AWS Load Balancer Controller with IAM & OIDC (IRSA)